Azathioprine

 • Azathioprine has been used safely in pregnancy and breastfeeding.
 It is excreted in breastmilk in small amounts but may be safe to use while breastfeeding.

-• Should you wish to become pregnant or you intend to breastfeed, you should discuss this with your doctor.
+• If you want to become pregnant or would like to breastfeed, you should discuss this with your doctor.

 • More detailed information is available here.